Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02c_TaxKeys.md

   - **(V) VAT**
     The VAT is configured for the tax key.
   - **(IV) Input tax and VAT**
-    Thei nput tax and the VAT are configured for the tax key.
+    The input tax and the VAT are configured for the tax key.

 - *Percent / factor*